- Dee

 5. Consult with Professionals

 Having a team of supportive healthcare providers can be incredibly beneficial.
 Discuss your symptoms with your doctor and consider hormone therapy if necessary.
-Engaging with a mental health professional can also provide additional support during this transition.
+Engaging with a woman's health professional can also provide additional support during this transition.

 Embracing the Journey